Gordon Gund: Minnesota North Stars

 At the end of the 1977–78 season, plans to buy the Coliseum outright fell through, and the Barons' small crowds and continuing struggles placed the franchise's viability in serious doubt.
 Meanwhile, the ownership of the Minnesota North Stars could no longer sustain the team.
-Since Minnesota was perceived as the more desirable hockey market at the time, NHL President John Ziegler oversaw a merger between the two franchises, with the Gund's assuming ownership of the North Stars.
+Since Minnesota was perceived as the more desirable hockey market at the time, NHL President John Ziegler oversaw a merger between the two franchises, with the Gunds assuming ownership of the North Stars.
 Minnesota moved into Cleveland's position in the Adams Division.
-Within three seasons, the North Stars would make the 1981 Stanley Cup Finals, thanks to the Gund's willingness to invest in the team and the addition of a number of talented players, including goaltender Gilles Meloche, from the Barons' roster.
+Within three seasons, the North Stars would make the 1981 Stanley Cup Finals, thanks to the Gunds’ willingness to invest in the team and the addition of a number of talented players, including goaltender Gilles Meloche, from the Barons' roster.

-After the NHL geographically realigned their divisions in 1981, placing the North Stars in the rough-and-tumble Norris Division, the Gund's would see attendance drop at the Metropolitan Sports Center while the team struggled on the ice.
+After the NHL geographically realigned their divisions in 1981, placing the North Stars in the rough-and-tumble Norris Division, the Gunds would see attendance drop at the Metropolitan Sports Center while the team struggled on the ice.
 While there was a strong core of die-hard fans, the team often struggled to sell out its home games.

 San Jose Sharks

 By 1990, the Gunds had decided on a plan to relocate the franchise to the San Francisco Bay Area, the market they had vacated some 14 years earlier.
 Ziegler and the league refused to allow this move, but allowed the Gund's to sell the North Stars to Howard Baldwin and granted them an expansion team in the Bay Area, which became the San Jose Sharks, to start play in the 1991–92 season.

 With an expansion roster, the Sharks finished last in the NHL standings in their first two seasons, when they played out of the old Cow Palace, a facility the Seals and the NHL had rejected in 1967.
-With the opening of the San Jose Arena in 1993, however, the Gund's would be able to spend more on the team, and they made waves throughout the NHL with high-profile first-round upsets in the 1994 and 1995 playoffs.
-While the franchise could not maintain consistent success on the ice, they have enjoyed a high level of popularity, and their home arena is consistently one of the loudest in the NHL.
+With the opening of the San Jose Arena in 1993, however, the Gund's would be able to spend more on the team.
+The sharks made first-round upsets in the 1994 and 1995 playoffs.
+Their home arena is consistently one of the loudest in the NHL.

 In February 2002, the Gund's sold the Sharks to a consortium, named San Jose Sports & Entertainment Enterprises (SJSE).
 Gordon sold his share outright while George retained an ownership share as one of the partners in SJSE.